avierstr/map_my_primers/README.md

 BC02,TCGTCGATTCCGTTTGTAGTCGTCTGT,TCGTCGATTCCGTTTGTAGTCGTCTGT
 ```
 ### Command example:
-*Process several files in inputfolder:*
+*Process "unknown.fasta", only the reads longer than 1800 bp and try to map the primers in the file "primers.csv" :*

 `python3 map_my_primers.py -i unknown.fasta -min 1800 -p primers.csv`: